anexinwilson/ITAS276-NodeGoat-AW-assignment1/security.md

 # Security Policy

 ## Reporting a Vulnerability

-To report a security vulnerability, please open an issue in this repository.
+To report a vulnerability, please use GitHub's **Private Vulnerability Reporting** feature (enabled for this repository):

+- Go to the **Security > Advisories** section.
+- Click **"New draft security advisory"**.
+- Submit your report privately and describe the issue in detail.